OfficeDev/office-scripts-docs/docs/develop/typescript-restrictions.md

 ---
 title: 'TypeScript restrictions in Office Scripts'
-description: 'The specifics of the TypeScript compiler and linter used by the Office Scripts Code Editor' ms.date: 01/29/2021
+description: 'The specifics of the TypeScript compiler and linter used by the Office Scripts Code Editor.' ms.date: 01/29/2021
 localization_priority: Normal
 ---